steampunque/reverse_turing/README.md

    mistral 7B v0.3       0/4  0.00

-   phi 3 medium 14B      hung up on first prompt
+   phi 3 medium 14B      does not follow instructions

-   gemma 2 2B Q8_0       could not follow instructions
+   gemma 2 2B Q8_0       does not follow instructions